wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/characterization-routine.rst

    :alt: Saving the test data

 This will save the data as a JSON file with the specified location/name.
 A timestamp (``%Y%m%d-%H%M``) will be appended to the chosen filename if the :guilabel:`Add Timestamp` button is checked.

+.. note:: You can run a preliminary check on the quality of the characterization data by enabling prints on Driver Station.
+After exiting autonmous in each test, the console should output ``Collected : n in t seconds`` where ``n`` should be ``200 * t`` (rounded).
+More information can be found :ref:`here <docs/software/wpilib-tools/robot-characterization/viewing-diagnostics:Template Lag>`